akhiltodecode/Playwright_Resource/README.md

 Contributions to the project are welcome!
 Developers can contribute by adding new test cases, improving existing ones, enhancing the testing framework, or providing feedback and suggestions for improvement.

 #### Contact:
-For questions, please reach out to me @ akhileshkeerthi@gmail.com.
+For questions, please reach out to me, thank you - Akhil.